 Flour tortillas are a traditional Northern Mexican flatbread from the post colonial era made with flour, water, salt, and fat (oil or lard).

 Flour tortillas are derivative of the much older corn tortillas and gained in popularity after the introduction of wheat to the North American continent.
 The process for making and cooking flour tortillas is nearly identical to corn.

 I don’t know about you, but there is just no comparison between a fresh, soft, floury tortilla and the hard cold preservative injected ones from the store.
 Sure you could buy the uncooked ones and they get you a little closer but they are way too small for something like a burrito.

-Our recipe for flour tortillas is to make the smallest batch with simplest measurements.
-We want you to have the basic ratios to make great tortillas then you can always scale it up to fit your family’s needs.
+My recipe for flour tortillas is to make the smallest batch with simplest measurements.
+I want you to have the basic ratios to make great tortillas then you can always scale it up to fit your family’s needs.

 This recipe as written is perfect for those cooking for 2 adults and want either a couple burritos (2 large tortillas), 2 quesadillas (4 medium size tortillas), or up to 8 small taco sized tortillas.

 What Makes a Good Flour Tortilla

 A good flour tortilla needs to cook all the way through and have texture.
 It needs to have some chew and stretch to it.
 It is that perfect stretchy texture that makes flour tortillas the go-to for wrapping up burritos (and why the store bought ones are never as good).